ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

         ![](AWS/NoPassword.png)

-Your instances are now configured and ready to install CfC
+Your instances are now configured and ready to install ICP

 Install IBM Spectrum Conductor for Containers
 ---------------------------------------------